Analysing key changes in the IT landscape based on global, economic and governance factors.

 Rather, search engines are evolving into hybrid platforms combining traditional search and generative AI.

-Public clouds are growing (the market will reach $1.3 trillion by 2025 [3]), but hybrid models are gaining momentum: Large companies (Dropbox, 37signals) are partially reverting to self-hosted because of the long-term savings, but it requires expertise and CapEx.
+Public clouds are growing (the market will reach $1.3 trillion by 2025), but hybrid models are gaining momentum: Large companies (Dropbox, 37signals) are partially reverting to self-hosted because of the long-term savings, but it requires expertise and CapEx.
 And while Kubernetes as a standard, OpenShift and Rancher make hybrid environments easier to manage, Self-hosted solutions are not a panacea.
-For 80% of SMEs, public clouds remain more profitable due to scale and lack of upfront costs.
+For 80% of SMEs, public clouds remain more profitable due to their ability to scale and the absence of upfront costs (no CapEx).

 The trend is the Growth of FinOps practices: